blisstaylor/11056-project2/README.md

 Originally I was going to make a portfolio website about myself, but I was too attached to the content and agonised over each decision.
 So instead this website is about an artist featured in contour 556 – Hannah Quinlivan.
 I have used materials from her website and the contour 566 site.

-After learning more about 'Shroud' – the artwork the site is about – it became clear that part of the important of the work is to pause and reflect.
+After learning more about 'Shroud' – the artwork the site is about – it became clear that part of the importance of the work is to pause and reflect.
 Keeping this in mind, I designed the site to have lots of space and time for reflection.

 To do this, I have broken up the about text into its sentences, sharing a line or two at a time.
 There is a fixed image of Shroud in the background at all times, with the lines of text and other images coming over the top as you scroll.
 There are deliberate breaks in the content to encourage the user to take in the information on the site, as well as to look at the background image.